-In a country where goals are almost sacred, this might be the biggest difference between kaizen management and traditional management styles.
-Kaizen is based on a philosophy of small, incremental, continuous improvement.
-When this style is fully operational, it creates a self-sustaining cycle of opportunities and solutions aimed at reducing waste of time, money and resources.
+Process focus might be the most significant difference between kaizen management and traditional management styles.
+Kaizen is based on a philosophy of slight, incremental, continuous improvement.
+When this style is fully operational, it creates a self-sustaining cycle of opportunities and solutions to reduce waste of time, money, and resources.
 Goal-oriented management focuses on control with a limited definition of success, while kaizen is flexible and adaptive.
 It uses metrics for evaluation rather than to measure the improvements and meet a predefined number.
-Process oriented management looks at the big picture, while goal oriented management is more narrowly focused on the short term.
+Finally, process-oriented management looks at the big picture, while goal-oriented management is more narrowly focused on the short term.

-Employees often feel powerless to affect change in their work places.
-They’re your greatest resource for ideas and skills, but they believe that their voice isn’t heard.
+Employees often feel powerless to affect change in their workplaces.
+They’re your greatest resource for ideas and skills, but they believe their voice isn’t heard.
 Token attempts at engagement like the typical suggestion box don’t produce any meaningful action.
-Kaizen management, on the other hand, includes employees in the improvement process from identification through implementation to recognition.
+On the other hand, Kaizen management includes employees in the improvement process from identification through implementation to recognition.
 Seeing their position in the company validated gives them the confidence and motivation to continue looking for more opportunities to improve.